 5. Set The Scene

 Location is everything, so before heading to your neighborhood park for engagement photos, think about what you really love as a couple and what places reflect that.
-If you relish making coffee together and snuggling on the couch with some good ol’ Netflix, maybe an at-home session is right for you.
-Are you an adventurous couple who spends your weekends hiking?
-Take your photos in the forest or mountains, hiking gear in tow.
-Don’t be afraid to incorporate your favorite activities like riding bikes or taking a canoe down to the lake.
+If you love making coffee together and snuggling on the couch with some good ol’ Netflix, maybe an at-home session is right for you.
+If you’re an adventurous couple who spends your weekends hiking, consider taking photos in the forest or mountains, hiking gear in tow.
+Don’t be afraid to incorporate your favorite activities.

 Is a special place not coming to mind?
 Get inspired with our guide on how to set the scene for your engagement photos.